jkulak/my-config-files/README.md

 ## Usage

 1. Copy and paste the snippet of your choice into the configuration file
-2. If you are updating your bash configuration file, remember to `$ source ~/.bash_profile` for the chagnes to take effect.
+2. If you are updating your bash configuration file, remember to `$ source ~/.bash_profile` for the changes to take effect

 ## BASH